ROCKYPKR/RippleChat/README.md

 # RippleChat

-A chatting app make with Flutter for online and offline use.
+A chatting app made with Flutter for online and offline use.